Impact of Cosmic Ray Distribution on the Growth and Saturation of Bell Instability: Introduction

 The NRSI (Bell instability) has been studied extensively using analytical approaches, and kinetic, hybrid, and magnetohydrodynamic (MHD) simulations \citep{niemiec2008production,zirakashvili2008diffusive,bret2009weibel,riquelme2009nonlinear,amato2009,gargate2010nonlinear,reville2013universal,matthews2017amplification,weidl2019background}.
 These studies explored key aspects, including magnetic field saturation \citep{bell2004, gupta_2021, zacharegkas2024modeling}, effects of background plasma temperature \citep{zweibel2010environments, marret2021growth}, and the differences between proton and lepton-driven NRSIs \citep{gupta_2021}, using {\it mono-energetic} CRs.
 However, a systematic study of how NRSI depends on the shape of the CR distribution is still lacking \citep{Haggerty:2019anu}, particularly the {\it power-law} momentum distribution $f(p)\propto p^{-4}$ expected from DSA.

-Uncovering the influence of different CR distributions during the linear growth and nonlinear saturation phases of NRSI is the central focus of the present work.
+The present work focuses on the impact of different CR distributions during the linear growth and nonlinear saturation phases of NRSI, which has not been explored before.
 We use first-principles kinetic plasma simulations to address the following questions. \begin{compactitem} \itemsep{0.07em} \item Does the linear regime of the instability depend on the distribution of CRs? \item How does the saturated magnetic field depend on changes to the minimum momentum ($p_{\rm min}$) or the maximum momentum ($p_{\rm max}$) of the power-law CR distribution? \item Does the saturation differ between a mono-energetic and a power-law CR distribution with similar bulk properties? \end{compactitem} The paper is organized as follows.
 Section \ref{sec:theory} goes through the analytical approaches for NRSI.
 Section \ref{sec:numerical_setup} outlines our numerical setup of kinetic simulations, and Section \ref{sec:results} shows the results.
 We discuss the astrophysical implications of our findings in Section \ref{sec:discussion}, before concluding in Section \ref{sec:conclusion}.